allen-ajith/allen-ajith.github.io/_pages/about.md

 I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/).

-I'm currently focused on **reinforcement learning** and **model interpretability**.
+My current research interests are **reinforcement learning** and **model interpretability**.
 Previously, I’ve worked on projects related to representation learning, federated learning for privacy-preserving AI, link prediction and node sampling in social networks, and blockchain systems using zero-knowledge proofs.

 Here is my *(hopefully updated)* [CV](assets/pdf/CV.pdf) <br>